PWM Frequency For Linear Motion Control

 As a result, when the power supply is switched on, the current does not instantaneously reach its steady-state value, 𝑉𝑅.
 The rise instead takes several time-constants to complete.

-When using PWM for DC motor control this situation repeats on every period of PWM.
+When using PWM for DC motor control this situation repeats during every period of PWM.
 If the load is only resistive, the PWM frequency has no effect, but in this RL circuit, the current rise is limited by inductance.

 Therefore PWM signals using higher frequencies give less time for the current to rise.